-• Anonymised summary table of all participant results, comments and methodology.
-Including sample assessment result (acceptable/unacceptable classification) for each participant.
+- Anonymised summary table of all participant results, comments and methodology.
+Including sample assessment result (acceptable/unacceptable classification) for each participant. - End of year summary of participant performance.

-20. SCHEME 5B - INTERPRETATIVE: HFE GENOTYPE AND HEREDITARY HAEMOCHROMATOSIS
+20. SCHEME 5B - INTERPRETIVE: HFE GENOTYPE AND HEREDITARY HAEMOCHROMATOSIS

 To assess participants' ability to make an accurate, clear and concise clinical report, appropriate for the range of clinical staff involved in a patient's care and treatment, given HFE genotype and other relevant clinical information.